GP-Stanley/tech264-docker-kubernetes/kubernetes/kubernetes.md

 >
 > **Cluster**: A group of connected computers working together.
 >
 > **Master Nodes**: Manage and control the cluster, assigning tasks to worker nodes.
+On average you'll want a minimum of 3.
 >
 > **Worker Nodes**: Perform the tasks assigned by the master nodes, running applications and handling workloads.